First Nations collection at Queensland Museum

 The Fellowship experience will include:

-• facilitated access to go behind-the-scenes to explore cultural heritage materials for a research project (and/or other collections relevant to the research project)
+• facilitated, behind-the-scenes access to explore cultural heritage materials and other relevant collections for the research project;

-• advice from Queensland Museum staff on how to research diverse collections
+• advice and support from Queensland Museum staff on researching diverse collections;

-• guidance and supervision from a dedicated Queensland Museum staff member (curator or collection manager), with experience relevant to the project
+• guidance and supervision from a dedicated Queensland Museum staff member (such as a curator or collection manager) with experience relevant to the project;

-• general support and cultural guidance from the Queensland Museum First Nations team
+• ongoing support and cultural guidance (as identified) from the Queensland Museum First Nations team;

-• access to staff expertise to learn about museum-led practices and processes such as conservation, collection management and curation.
+• access to staff expertise to learn about museum practices such as conservation, collection management, and curation.

 FAQs